SaraBee/Genderizer/README.md

 ## Installation

-Genderizer is not yet available in the Chrome Web Store, but you can still try it out:
+Genderizer is [totes available in the Chrome Web Store](https://chrome.google.com/webstore/detail/genderizer/cogknegaliooejgocobjbinmkgfnaknn) now, go download it!

+If you want to hack on it locally:
 1. Download or clone this repo using the green Code button at the top of this page
 2. Put your Chrome extensions in developer mode using the toggle at the upper right of the extensions page
 3. Click on "Load unpacked" and point it at the directory where you put the Genderizer repo

 ## Use
 When Genderizer is on, it auto-detects the language of each page as it loads and will colorize if the text contains one of the languages Genderizer currently supports.